1aXon9An/Big-Data-Group-3/README.md

 ## Project Structure
 The repository is organized into three main sections:

-1.  **`/Dataset/`**: Contains all data-related files.
+1.  **`Dataset`**: Contains all data-related files.
-    * `/Raw Data/`: The original, unprocessed data files used in the project.
+    * `Raw Data`: The original, unprocessed data files used in the project.
-    * `/Cleaned Data/`: Includes the final cleaned dataset (`Cleaned_Insurance_Claims_Data.xlsx`) used for analysis and the dashboard.
+    * `Cleaned Data`: Includes the final cleaned dataset (`Cleaned_Insurance_Claims_Data.xlsx`) used for analysis and the dashboard.
-    * `/Data Cleaning/`: Image showing the data cleaning steps.
+    * `Data Cleaning Process`: Image showing the data cleaning steps.

-2.  **`/Data Analysis Code/`**: Contains Jupyter Notebooks file for the detailed analysis.
+2.  **`Data Analysis Code`**: Jupyter Notebook file for the detailed analysis.
 This section is divided into 7 parts, each focusing on a different analytical perspective.

-3.  **`/Dashboard/`**: Includes both Python script and Jupyter Notebooks file and Python script to host the interactive Dash locally.
+3.  **`Dashboard`**: Includes both Python script and Jupyter Notebooks file and Python script to host the interactive Dash locally.

 ## Dataset

-The primary dataset utilized for the final analysis and dashboard visualization is `Cleaned_Insurance_Claims_Data.xlsx`, located within the `/Dataset/Cleaned Data/` directory.
-Details regarding the raw data sources and the cleaning methodology can be found in the `/Dataset/` subdirectories.
+The primary dataset utilized for the final analysis and dashboard visualization is `Cleaned_Insurance_Claims_Data.xlsx`, located within the `/Dataset/` directory.

 ## Setup
 - Since each part was written by different people, please change the data link before running the file.